vetlefo/Riona-AI-Agent/DEEP_PROJECT_OUTLINE.md

 ## 4. File-by-File Deep Dive

-This section enumerates key files to better understand each one’s role.
+This section enumerates key files to better understand each one's role.
 Use these breakdowns to identify expansion points.

 *(No changes here; same as before.)*